 At this time of year, Sevillanos often take shelter during the daylight hours and the many beautiful streets and plazas come to life after 10:00 p.m. when people head out to shop, dine and drink.
 The city’s nightlife peaks from late spring through to early autumn with many open-air bars and nightclubs buzzing with life, dancing and music.

 Seville’s Easter celebrations and parades (Semana Santa) and the famous Feria de Abril are also two of the biggest dates on Spain’s cultural calendar and are best experienced if you are living in the city rather than just visiting.
-With affordable rents, a manageable size and an extensive cycle scheme which makes getting around cheap and easy, Seville is a great option for anyone looking for an authentic Spanish experience.
+With affordable rents, a manageable size and another extensive cycle scheme, which makes getting around cheap and easy, Seville is a great option for anyone looking for an authentic Spanish experience.

 This popular university town is home to the world famous Alhambra – the large palace and fortress which looms large over the old centre.
 It is certainly one of the most spectacularly set cities in Europe and it also boasts quite a unique vibe with an Arabic past that is still quite evident with plenty of North African and Middle-Eastern restaurants and shisha bars.

 Once you’ve done the typical tourist trail, Granada may not have as much to offer in terms of entertainment as Valencia or Seville, but there are loads of great options for getting out of the city during your free time.
 The Sierra Nevada mountain range which starts just outside the city, serves up an array of hiking options while you can even ski on its slopes during the winter.
-Despite its mountainous setting, Granada is still only an hour or so from the coast and the province of Granada is home to some gorgeous quiet beaches.
+Despite its mountainous setting, Granada is also still only an hour or so from the coast and the province of Granada is home to some gorgeous, quiet beaches.

 If you’re determined to live on the coast and want easy access to great beaches whilst not breaking the bank, you’ll struggle to beat Alicante.
 While it is a relatively small city, as the gateway to the Costa Blanca, Alicante boasts the fifth busiest airport in Spain (with more air links than larger cities such as Valencia and Seville for example).
 This makes it both accessible and a great base for anyone looking to combine living by the beach in Spain with short breaks and trips to other parts of Europe.

 This region admittedly doesn’t boast the best weather in Iberia by any stretch of the imagination with its Celtic heritage extending to the climate which is wet and blustery for much of the year.
 However it does boast some absolutely stunning scenery with rugged coastlines and gorgeous bays and in the summer at least, the temperatures still rise to a level that far exceeds what you’ll find in northern parts of Europe.

 A Coruña is a compact coastal city with a centrally located beach and views deep into the Atlantic.
 The relationship with the sea is an integral part of Galician history and culture and the more time you spend there, the more you will get to understand this area’s proud regional identity.
 If you’re after an affordable city and also something a bit different then A Coruña is well worth considering.

-Cost of Living in Spain – Cities Compared
+Cost of Living Index – 1200 Euros/month

-|City||Estimated Cost of Living (Monthly in Euros)|
+|City||Cost of Living Index (Monthly in Euros)|

-|Palma de Mallorca||1100|
+|Palma de Mallorca||1400|

-|Las Palmas de Gran Canaria||900|
+|Las Palmas de Gran Canaria||1200|

 The above list features the estimated cost of living in the 15 largest cities in Spain plus 5 more smaller cities that are quite popular with travellers and foreigners looking to move to Spain (A Coruña, Granada, Pamplona, San Sebastian & Santander).